Fort Osage: Operations

 The fort was officially christened "Fort Osage" by Captain Eli Clemson; he commanded the military garrison at Fort Osage from 1808 until it was evacuated in 1813.
 It has also been informally referred to as "Fort Clark" in honor of William Clark, who was in charge of Indian Affairs.
 It was one of the first United States military installations in Louisiana Territory and became a major stopping point for visitors traveling the Missouri.
-Daniel Boone was to visit it in 1814, at the age of 81, while on one of his last hunting trips.
+Daniel Boone visited it in 1816, at the age of 82, while on one of his last hunting trips.
 Sacagawea and her husband, Toussaint Charbonneau, who had accompanied the Lewis and Clark Expedition, also stayed at the fort on their way back north to Dakota Territory after time in St. Louis.

 Fort Osage was abandoned in June 1813 during the War of 1812 because it was not considered to be under threat.
 Since most of the war's fighting was further east and north, the soldiers there were transferred to different locations.
 After the war the fort was reoccupied in 1815.
 Fort Osage was for many years a productive trading location, with the first Factor George C. Sibley reporting prosperous trade with the Osage due to goods being sold "at prices less than half what the traders extort from them..."